learn-co-curriculum/dsc-multicollinearity-of-features/README.md

-For an initial idea on how the predictors relate, we can take a look at scatterplots between predictors.
+For an initial idea on how the predictors relate, you can take a look at scatterplots between predictors.
 You can use Pandas to generate a scatter matrix as follows:

 ```python
 pd.plotting.scatter_matrix(data_pred,figsize  = [9, 9]);
 ```

 This matrix has the cool feature that it returns scatterplots for relationships between two predictors, and histograms for a single feature on the diagonal.
 Have a quick look at this.
 When talking about correlation, what sort of scatter plots will catch our eye?
-You're right: the ones with scatter plots that reveal some sort of linear relationship.
-Seems like we can detect a few: weight and displacement seem to be highly correlatyed.
+Probably the ones with scatter plots that reveal some sort of linear relationship.
+For example, weight and displacement seem to be highly correlated.
 Weight and horsepower as well, and (not surprisingly) displacement and horsepower.
 This is nice, but it would be hard to evaluate to examine each plot in detail when having a ton of features.
 Let's look at the correlation matrix instead.
 Instead of returning scatter plots and histograms, a correlation matrix returns pairwise correlations.
 Recall that correlations take a value between -1 and 1, -1 being a perfectly negative linear relationship, and +1 a perfectly positive linear relationship.

 ```python